Kenneth & Michael are professional illustrators & character designers with 14+ and 8+ years of work experience under their belt, respectively.

 But the best part is that you’ll get to follow along with both Michael Bills & Kenneth Anderson as they create a Utopian City as part of a specific real world design brief.
 This will allow you to compare their individual approaches to the brief.
 This course will improve your environment design skills x 10!

 In the course with Kenneth Anderson you’ll get to follow along as he completes a brief to design a futuristic Utopian city.
 You learn about composition, tone and atmospheric perspective as they apply to a real world brief.
-There are no assignements in this particluar course and it is very focused on the practical aspects of the brief.
+There are no assignments in this particular course and it is very focused on the practical aspects of the brief.

 Welcome to the tutorial!

 A look at the brief which ultimately defined this concept.